 Get a home inspection on a brand new home

-At last the question, if you should perform a home inspection on your brand new home?
+At last, the question, should you perform a home inspection on your brand new home?
 Our answer is YES!
 Always have a home inspector come in, before waiving that condition!
-Builders will tell you it is not necessary, but our experience learned it is very necessary.
+Builders will tell you it is not necessary, but our experience teaches it is very necessary.

 The bottom line is there are three important pointers when buying a new home and dealing with builders: